carmenmoncada/SSH-Bash-Attack_Project/README.md

 - **Original Report Repository:**
   [SSH-Bash-Attack_Project / LaTeX Report (Final PDF)](https://github.com/carmenmoncada/SSH-Bash-Attack_Project/blob/main/ssh_bash_attacks-main/SSH_ATTACKS_FINAL_VERSION.pdf)

-> **Navigation Tip**: This `README` provides a general overview of the project.
-For detailed documentation, check the specific `README` files in each directory ([see Table of Contents above](#table-of-contents)).
-Each subdirectory contains in-depth information about its specific components.

 ### Objectives

 1. **Classification:** Automatically identify and assign attacker intents (e.g., `Persistence`, `Discovery`, `Execution`) to each SSH attack session.